caffsean/milestone_II_repo/README.md

 ### This GitHub repo contains several notebooks, python modules, and data sets used to complete the Milestone II project.
 Below is a description of the folder, python modules and notebooks pertinent to this project.

 #### assets folder
-- Description: a folder which contains all the necessary data except wiki_train_preprocessed5.csv and glove.6B.50d.txt because they were too large to store in GitHub. wiki_train_preprocessed5.csv can be downloaded here: https://drive.google.com/drive/u/0/folders/1xJn3azqIBENWohlluOAmNXG6fbXcalM4 and glove.6B.50d.txt can be downloaded here: http://nlp.stanford.edu/data/glove.6B.zip
+- Description: a folder which contains all the necessary data except wiki_train_preprocessed5.csv, glove.6B.50d.txt, and embeddings_train.csv because they were too large to store in GitHub. wiki_train_preprocessed5.csv and embeddings_train.csv can be downloaded here: https://drive.google.com/drive/u/0/folders/1xJn3azqIBENWohlluOAmNXG6fbXcalM4 and glove.6B.50d.txt can be downloaded here: http://nlp.stanford.edu/data/glove.6B.zip
 - Note: in order for the below notebooks to run all the data must be stored in a folder titled "assets"

 #### custom_word_embeddings folder